RiotGames/cinq-auditor-cloudtrail/README.rst

 Description
 ===========

+This auditor ensures that CloudTrail:

+* is enabled globally on multi-region
-This auditor ensures that CloudTrail is enabled and logging to a central location and that SNS/SQS notifications are enabled and being sent to the correct queues for the CloudTrail Logs application.
+* logs to a central location
+* has SNS/SQS notifications enabled and being sent to the correct queues
+* and that regional trails (of our chosen name) are not enabled

 =====================
 Configuration Options